 The NASA Technical Reports Server provides access to NASA's current and historical technical literature.
 NTRS searches three major collections: NACA (1915-1958), NASA (1958-present), and NASA Image eXchange (NIX) (1900-present).
 Search results include: conference papers, images, journal articles, photos, meeting papers, movies, patents, research reports, and technical videos.

-Provides coverage from newspapers, newswires, and news magazines.
-TV, radio transcripts, and ongoing daily updates from popular news sources are also included.
+Newspaper Source Plus provides a full-text digital collection of the world's major news content.
+It includes millions of articles from newspapers, newswires and news magazines.
+In addition, it offers television and radio transcripts and ongoing daily updates from popular news sources.
 Primary full coverage newspapers are The Washington Post and USA Today.
-Total titles indexed: 1,300+; Full-text titles: 1,300+.

 Nexis Uni features more than 15,000 news, business and legal sources from LexisNexis—including U.S. Supreme Court decisions dating back to 1790—with an intuitive interface that offers quick discovery across all content types, personalization features such as Alerts and saved searches and a collaborative workspace with shared folders and annotated documents.

 NextBio alleviates the challenges that are facing the life sciences industry and has developed a suite of products which allow researchers to extract knowledge from disparate biological, clinical, and chemical data, regardless of data type or origin.
 NextBio's integrated database contains publicly available data from a variety of sources, including GEO, caBIG, and Array Express, among others.

 Covers both fiction and nonfiction.
 This resources offers extensive reader's advisory services including read-alike titles, series, and authors as well as professional reviews, reader reviews, articles, lists, genre overviews, discussion guides and more.
 Books are also tagged with appeal factors.